 Firstly, you'll need to identify and secure a relevant workplace.
-Many students undertake work placement at their current work place or through family, friends of colleagues.
+Many students undertake work placement at their current work place (if suitable) or through family, friends of colleagues.
 We have a range of support resources and services to help you with this process - see 'How does Open Colleges help?' below.

 Once you have a work placement, you'll do a series of prescribed tasks and activities over time, and at an appropriate standard, under the guidance of a qualified Workplace Supervisor.
 You'll record these tasks in a logbook and complete an attendance report.

 An Open Colleges Workplace Assessor will set up check points with you and your supervisor to check on your progress.
 You might also need to create a workplace portfolio, which is used to collect evidence of your workplace experiences.

 All costs of work placement including any placement fees charged by the host organisation (whether to the student or OC), cost of statutory checks and vaccinations, travel, accommodation and uniforms are the responsibility of the student.